Skip to content

 Script Development / Guance

-The Guance Connector primarily provides a DataWay object for data writing and encapsulation of OpenAPI.
+The Guance connector operation object primarily provides a DataWay object for data writing and encapsulation of OpenAPI.

-the API Key must be assigned the Administrator role.
+Therefore, the API Key needs to be assigned the Administrator role.

 DFF.CONN(...) parameters are as follows: